wAIfu-DEV/XSTD/README.md

 i32 main() {
     Allocator *a = &c_allocator;

-    ResultList builderRes = strbuilder_init(a);
+    // Most XSTD functions will either return void, Error, or ResultT ResultStrBuilder builderRes = strbuilder_init(a);

     // Check for errors by comparing error code against 0
-    // Error code of 0 means success and a defined value,
+    // Error code of 0 (ERR_OK) means success and a defined value,
-    // But error code != 0 means failure, and a likely undefined value. if (r.error.code != ERR_OK) {
+    // But error code != 0 means failure, and a very likely undefined value. if (r.error.code != ERR_OK) {
         io_printerrln(ErrorToString(r.error.code)) // All standard error codes have string representations io_printerrln(r.error.msg); // All xstd library errors will also have a descriptive error message!